 U.S. citizens, lawful permanent residents and certain non-U.S. citizens may be classified as a Florida resident for tuition purposes provided legal residence has been established in the state for at least 12 consecutive months immediately prior to the first day of classes of the term for which Florida residency is sought.

-Eligible students are encouraged to submit a Residency Classification Form and supporting documentation.
 Residency documents are not required to complete an admissions application, but timely submission of residency documents is encouraged so residency classification can be updated accordingly.

 All applicants are considered non-Florida residents until satisfactory proof of Florida residency is received.
 Failure to provide all relevant information and required documentation could result in a non-Florida resident classification for tuition purposes.
 All documentation must be submitted prior to the last day of the drop/add period for the term in which resident status is sought.